Take these simple and inexpensive childproofing steps around the house to elmiinate any risks to the safety of your little one.

 Anything your child can topple over presents a serious hazard.

-- Install furniture straps on any item that is top heavy or front heavy, including televisions, dressers, stoves, refrigerators, bookshelves, tall lamps, or statues.
+- Install furniture straps (view example on Amazon) on any item that is top heavy or front heavy, including televisions, dressers, stoves, refrigerators, bookshelves, tall lamps, or statues.

 - Ensure that all wall hangings within reach are well secured and will not come loose if tugged.